Xansiety/xansiety/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I am currently learning Angular 🦾
+- 🔭 I am currently learning Python 🐍

 - 🌱  I am working on an app that will allow me to keep track of my routines and meals, I also want to start creating an application to create Notes. 🔷